We are the USTA Mid-Atlantic

 COMMUNITY

-USTA Mid-Atlantic fosters social connections and uplifts neighborhoods and communities by creating fun opportunities for all people to connect and fulfill social and emotional needs through sport.
+USTA Mid-Atlantic Foundation fosters social connections and uplifts neighborhoods and communities by creating fun opportunities for all people to connect and fulfill social and emotional needs through sport.

 CHARACTER

-By supporting tennis facilities, events, and programs USTA Mid-Atlantic creates opportunities for character building through a sport that continually teaches life-lessons and fosters good sportsmanship.
+By supporting tennis facilities, events, and programs USTA Mid-Atlantic Foundation creates opportunities for character building through a sport that continually teaches life-lessons and fosters good sportsmanship.

 WELL-BEING

-USTA Mid-Atlantic ensures that all who play tennis have the opportunity to benefit from long-lasting physical and social-emotional aspects of the sport.
+USTA Mid-Atlantic Foundation ensures that all who play tennis have the opportunity to benefit from long-lasting physical and social-emotional aspects of the sport.

-8.1% of all people in the USTA Mid-Atlantic played tennis in 2022
+5.8% of all people in the USTA Mid-Atlantic played tennis in 2024

 Continuous lncreases in Participants